Call Today

 Lock doors and windows – Locking doors and windows will help to secure them and ensure they stay in place.
 If you leave a door unlocked it has the potential to swing in, allowing the elements to also enter the home.
 The lock also keeps glass windows securely in place.
 This is particularly important for tilt-in windows.
 Patio Enclosures three season elite and four season sunrooms come with a dual-point locking system and night latch which provides a secure way to keep your sunroom windows and doors safely closed, eliminating the need for deadbolts.

 Screen windows and doors – If possible, remove the screens from the tracks and store them in a shed, garage or basement in order to keep them unharmed.
 Strong winds can grab the lightweight screens from tracks and whisk them away, potentially damaging other parts of the home.
-In addition, large hail and flying debris can batter not only the screens, but also can damage the frames.
-Generally, vinyl frames will withstand impact but aluminum screens and frames may dent.
+In addition, large hail and flying debris can batter not only the screens, but also can dent aluminum screens and frames.

 Storm shutters – For residents of hurricane-prone areas, many building codes now enforce the use of storm shutters for the protection for newly built homes.
 These storm shutters and door coverings are available from many companies and can be customized to blend into a home’s exterior when not in use.
 When the warning comes to prepare for a storm, they can be applied to the home for protection.
 If your home is going to experience an isolated storm, you can also make storm windows with plywood.